Countryside Services are responsible for the delivery of a range of service contracts targeting support to rural businesses including the FBIS.

 FBIS – Capital Scheme overview and timeline

 The Capital Scheme has two separate tiers – Tier 1 and Tier 2.
 The grant rate of funding for both tiers in the Scheme is 40% of eligible costs.
-Two Tranches of the Scheme are planned in its initial phase.
-Tranche 2 of Tier 1 of the Farm Business Improvement Scheme – Capital (FBIS-C) reopened for applications on 4th January 2018.
+Two Tranches of the Scheme were planned in its initial phase, however, Tier 1 has now been extended with Tranche 3 of the Farm Business Improvement Scheme – Capital (FBIS-C) reopening on Monday 2nd November 2020.
+The scheme closed for receipt of applications on Friday 4th December 2020.
 FBIS-C is part of the Farm Business Improvement Scheme, a package of measures aimed at improving the competitiveness and sustainability of the farming sector.

-Farm Business Improvement Scheme Tier 1 Tranche 2 reopened for applications on 4th January 2018 and closed at 4pm on 2nd February 2018.
+Farm Business Improvement Scheme Tier 1 Tranche 3 opened for receipt of applications on Monday 2nd November and closed on Friday 4th December 2020.

 The objective of Tier 1 is to improve the sustainability of farms in Northern Ireland (NI).
 It will provide support for farmers and growers to invest in equipment and machinery that will help realise improvements in efficiency, environmental practice, animal health and welfare, and health and safety associated with modern farming practices.